strolch-li/strolch/li.strolch.service/README.md

 	create database transactionaluserdb;
 	GRANT ALL PRIVILEGES ON DATABASE transactionaluserdb to transactionaluser;
 	GRANT CONNECT ON DATABASE transactionaluserdb TO transactionaluser;

+	create user cacheduserauditsversioning with password 'test';
+	create database cacheduserauditsversioningdb;
+	GRANT ALL PRIVILEGES ON DATABASE cacheduserauditsversioningdb to cacheduserauditsversioning;
+	GRANT CONNECT ON DATABASE cacheduserauditsversioningdb TO cacheduserauditsversioning;

 You can revoke the privileges with the following: